 We have depended substantially on Thermo to provide capital to finance our business.
-Thermo has agreed to purchase 140,970,321 shares of our Common Stock offered in this offering at the public offering price, which includes shares representing its pro rata ownership and backstop commitment.
-After this offering, Thermo will beneficially own approximately 56.5% of our outstanding Common Stock, if the underwriter does not exercise its option to purchase additional shares.
+Thermo has agreed to purchase 53% of the shares of our Common Stock offered in this offering at the public offering price.
+In addition, Thermo has agreed to provide a backstop purchase commitment pursuant to which, if the Company is not able to sell all the shares offered hereby, Thermo will purchase 86.3% of any shortfall.
 Additionally, in 2006 and 2007, Thermo purchased an aggregate of \$200 million of Common Stock at prices substantially above market.
 On December 17, 2007, Thermo assumed all of the obligations and was assigned all of the rights (other than indemnification rights) of the administrative agent and the lenders under our amended and restated credit agreement.
 To fulfill the conditions precedent to our Facility Agreement, in 2009, Thermo converted the loans outstanding under the credit agreement into equity and terminated the credit agreement.
-In addition, Thermo and its affiliates deposited \$60.0 million in a contingent equity account to fulfill a condition precedent for borrowing under the Facility Agreement, purchased \$20.0 million of our 5.0% Notes, which were subsequently converted into shares of Common Stock in 2013, purchased \$11.4 million of our 8.00% Senior Notes, loaned us \$37.5 million to fund our debt service reserve account under the Facility Agreement, and funded a total of \$65.0 million during 2013 pursuant to the terms of the Equity Commitment, Restructuring and Consent Agreement, the Common Stock Purchase Agreement, and the Common Stock Purchase and Option Agreement.
-In June 2017, Thermo purchased \$33 million of our Common Stock to provide funds required by our lenders to obtain an amendment to our Facility Agreement.
-In October 2017, Thermo purchased a total of 27.6 million shares of our common stock at a purchase price of \$43.3 million in connection with our public stock offering.
+In addition, Thermo and its affiliates deposited \$60.0 million in a contingent equity account to fulfill a condition precedent for borrowing under the Facility Agreement, purchased \$20.0 million of our 5.0% Notes, which were subsequently converted into shares of Common Stock in 2013, purchased \$11.4 million of our 8.00% Senior Notes, loaned us \$37.5 million to fund our debt service reserve account under the Facility Agreement, and funded a total of \$65.0 million during 2013 pursuant to the terms of the Equity Commitment, Restructuring and Consent Agreement, the Common Stock to provide funds required by our lenders to obtain an amendment to our Facility Agreement.
+In October 2017, Thermo purchased \$33 million of our 2.6 million shares of our common stock at a purchase price of \$43.3 million in connection with our public stock offering.